How to Fix a Clogged AC Drain Line

 As indoor air circulates through the evaporator coil, dust, dirt and other airborne particles can be trapped by moisture.
 Build-up of this debris can be carried off as condensate drains from the coil.
 Over time, it can become trapped in your condensate drain line, causing blockage.
 As a preventative measure, many HVAC technicians will inspect and clear debris from the AC condensate drain during your annual maintenance tune-up.
 If this service isn’t done regularly, you could potentially experience a clogging issue.

-AC drain line clogged [symptoms] include:
+A clogged AC drain line symptoms include:

 - Musty, moldy smell near your indoor unit or in air from the registers/vents